GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: Conclusion

 In future work, we plan to extend this study in several directions.
 First, we will relax the assumption that all signals start at the same time and test different start times to see how this affects detection efficiency.
 We also plan to include a wider range of magnetar spin-down models, considering different braking indices \cite{2015PhRvD91f3007H} and possible fallback accretion effects, to check how robust the method is under various physical conditions \cite{2009MNRAS3981869D,2012ApJ76163P,2011PhRvD83j4014C}.
 Additionally, we plan to implement an adaptive Hough approach, where the contribution of each time segment is weighted according to the detector noise level and the beam pattern, following the method described in Ref.~\cite{2014PhRvD90d2002A,2019PhRvD99j4067O}.

-Moreover, a promising direction is to develop a hybrid pipeline that combines GFH-v2 with a machine-learning (ML) based tCW search, as described in Ref.~\cite{2024PhRvD110j3047A}.
+Moreover, a promising direction is to develop a hybrid pipeline that combines GFH-v2 with a machine-learning (ML) based tCW search.
+Recent studies have demonstrated that convolutional neural networks can efficiently identify tCW signals and generate reliable triggers at very low computational cost ~\cite{2024PhRvD110j3047A,2019PhRvD.100f2005M}.
 In this framework, the ML pipeline can rapidly scan large portions of parameter space to generate candidate triggers, which are then followed up by GFH-v2 for a detailed and sensitive analysis.
 This approach could enable efficient all-sky searches for long transient signals, combining speed and sensitivity.

 Finally, the GFH-v2 framework can also be applied to search for other long-duration sources, such as post-merger remnants, using data from future observing runs with the advanced LIGO, Virgo, and KAGRA detectors.